Magic ring: Harry Potter series

 The Harry Potter series, by author J. K. Rowling, features a magic ring bearing a coat of arms linked to the Peverell brothers, Harry Potter and Lord Voldemort's ancestors.
-It becomes one of the most important objects in Harry Potter's world because it contains a fragment of Voldemort's soul, and before it was pried apart by Dumbledore, it held one of the three Deathly Hallows: the Resurrection Stone, which can summon the deceased.
+It becomes one of the most important objects in Harry Potter's world because it contains a fragment of Voldemort's soul, and before it was pried apart by Dumbledore, it held one of the three Deathly Hallows: the Resurrection Stone, which can summon the dead.

-Doctor Who first series
+Doctor Who

 In the longest-running science-fiction series Doctor Who, the First Doctor sometimes used a ring with strange powers, which first appeared in The Web Planet where he used it to control a Zarbi.
-In Doctor Who's 20th anniversary story The Five Doctors the ring of Rassilon, the legendary founder of Time Lord society, is said to confer immortality.
+In Doctor Who's 20th anniversary story "The Five Doctors" the Ring of Rassilon, the legendary founder of Time Lord society, is said to confer immortality.
 Apparently this is how Rassilon has remained alive.
 However, when the renegade Time Lord Borusa puts the ring on he is turned to stone, as were others before him.
 This was a trap by Rassilon for renegade Time Lords.